 You can also choose to use flash settings that will provide a more dramatic effect.
 These images were taken just minutes after the pictures shown above but I exposed to retain the details in my sky with a smaller aperture.
 I added in my flash at a stronger power to increase the drama.

-4. Don’t be afraid to use flash in full sun.
+4. Don’t be afraid to use off-camera flash in full sun.

 Another way to get dramatic light is to shoot in full sun.
 Despite my reluctance to shoot in this situation, life happens in harsh sunlight just as often as it happens during the golden hour.
 Embrace the light that you have and take advantage of what full sun offers; it is a great opportunity to use smaller apertures to get starbursts from your light sources and to use darker shadows for a dramatic image.